 The Skills Builder Framework breaks down each of the eight essential skills into sixteen tangible, teachable and measurable steps.
 Cleeve Meadow uses the skill steps to clarify what success looks like in each skill and to map out the trajectory for proficiency.
 Each term focuses on a different skill and PHSE lessons, outdoor learning and Drama workshops are used to help embed these skills along with contribution from learning within subjects.
 Students are encouraged to track their own progress and keep a record of their achievements.

-We are delighted to have been awarded Skills Builder Gold.
+We are delighted to have been awarded Skills Builder Gold and to be a Flagship school for Skills Builder .
 Please click on the link below to read more:

 In addition to the Skills Builder curriculum, Our life-skills curriculum will support the development of employability skills through the following areas: